 Buckminster Fuller was a 20th-century American architect, inventor, and systems theorist whose work focused on creating sustainable solutions for the world's problems.
 He was known for his innovative designs and his belief in using technology and design to improve the human condition.
+Fuller's philosophy was a significant influence on the model of IEMT and all IEMT practitioners are encouraged to study Fuller's work.

 "Ninety-nine percent of who you are is invisible and untouchable."

 R. Buckminster Fuller